coherent-research/dcs-documentation/DCSUserGuide.md

 There is no limit in DCS as to the number of groups or the nesting within groups and no prescribed way of deciding how to partition meters for a particular installation.
 Assigning a meter to a group is done when the Meter is added.

-All operations for meters and virtual meters are accessed via the **Meters** page which can be selectedf from the main navigation bar.
+All operations for meters and virtual meters are accessed via the **Meters** page which can be selected from the main navigation bar.

 The **Meters** page is generally divided into 2 parts: a group panel on the left and the main part on the right.
 The group panel contains the meter groups in a tree structure.
-All group actions are peformed in the group panel.
+All group actions are performed in the group panel.
 The group panel can be hidden by clicking on the **Hide groups** button to provide the user with more room for the main part of the page.

 Alternatively, the user can click on the **Show flat list** button to display all meters and virtual meters in a flat list and use the filter bar to narrow the list down to the required meters and virtual meters.
 Clicking the **Show groups** button will display the group panel.